AlexSmall96/Portfolio-Project-1/README.md

 ### Site User
 As a site user I want to:

-- Understand what the business is
+- Understand what the business is.
-- Understand the restaurants philosophy and style
+- Understand the restaurants philosophy and style.
-- Easily navigate through different sections of the site
+- Easily navigate through different sections of the site.
-- Learn more about what kind of food the restaurant offers
+- Learn more about what kind of food the restaurant offers.
-- Easily book a table to visit the restaurant
+- Easily book a table to visit the restaurant.
-- View the restaurants social media links for more information or to contact the restaurant
+- View the restaurants social media links for more information or to contact the restaurant.

 ### Website Owner
 As a site owner I want to:

-- Present the restaurant in a way that attracts most customers
+- Present the restaurant in a way that attracts most customers.
-- Present my ideas and philosophy behind the restaurant concisely and clearly
+- Present my ideas and philosophy behind the restaurant concisely and clearly.
-- Provide an overview of the food the restaurant offers
+- Provide an overview of the food the restaurant offers.

 ## Design Choices
 The look of the site aims to be similar in style to other traditional fine dining restaurants.
 This drove me to use a clean background, with professional looking text.
 Some of the choice of style has a more modern feel to it, such as the footer icons, or the choice of font/letter spacing.
 This reflects the fact that vegan dining is a relatively modern trend.